 Client: Greater Wellington Regional Council; Wellington City Council

-EOS role: Conceptualisation, design and full delivery of a pioneering pilot study – confined-space field surveys, novel sampling-method development, data analysis, and reporting
+Our role: Conceptualisation, design and full delivery of a pioneering pilot study – confined-space field surveys, novel sampling-method development, data analysis, and reporting

 Campbell Island Bicentennial Expedition